Note 1 – Summary of Significant Accounting Policies

 Return to Reference 9

 [10] List the funds and amounts of overspending in the general fund and annually budgeted major special revenue funds.
 Also, explain how the expenditures were funded.
-You can provide this information either here or as a separate note <4> (See Note X – Violations of Finance-Related Legal or Contractual Provisions).
+You can provide this information either here or as a separate note.
+(See Note X, Violations of Finance-Related Legal or Contractual Provisions.)
+Regardless of whether the government presents required budgetary comparison as a basic governmental fund financial statement or as RSI, the notes to financial statements should disclose any material violations of the budget.

 Return to Reference 10